vlifesystems/rulehunter.com/content/docs/experiments.md

       dataSourceName: "Server=127.0.0.1;Port=1433;Database=master;UID=sa,PWD=letmein"
       # An SQL query to run on the data source to create the dataset
       query: "select * from flow"
-  # When to run the experiment's test mode (default: !hasRun)
-  when: "!hasRunToday || sinceLastRunMinutes > 20"

-# The names of the fields to be used by Rulehunter
+    # The names of the fields to be used
     fields:
       - group
       - district
       - height
       - flow
+  # When to run the experiment's test mode (default: !hasRun)
+  when: "!hasRunToday || sinceLastRunMinutes > 20"

 # Describe rule generation
 ruleGeneration: